-The Distinguished Alumnus Award is the highest award which may be bestowed upon an alumnus of Psi Upsilon for bringing honor to the Fraternity by exemplifying the true spirit and meaning of brotherhood in all that he does and says, for dedicated and unselfish service in pursuit of the advancement of the Fraternity, and for demonstrating a commitment to serve the educational environment, his community, and his country.
-It is anticipated the recipient will have distinguished himself in his chosen profession.
-Not necessarily an annual award, the Executive Council may present the Distinguished Alumnus Award at any time it deems an alumnus worthy of the honor.
+The Distinguished Alumnus Award is the highest award which may be bestowed upon an alumni of Psi Upsilon for bringing honor to the Fraternity by exemplifying the true spirit and meaning of brotherhood in all that they do and say, for dedicated and unselfish service in pursuit of the advancement of the Fraternity, and for demonstrating a commitment to serve the educational environment, their community, and their country.
+It is anticipated the recipient will have distinguished themselves in their chosen profession.
+Not necessarily an annual award, the Executive Council may present the Distinguished Alumnus Award at any time it deems an alumni worthy of the honor.
 The Executive Council shall determine the recipient of this prestigious award.

 The Distinguished Alumnus Award was established in 1983, rechristened the David A.B.
 Brown, ΕΦ ’66 Distinguished Alumnus Award in 2020.

 If you would like to nominate a brother for the David AB Brown Award please fill out this form.

 Murray L. Eskenzai, Lambda ’56 • Awarded 2021

 Brother Eskenazi has been active in the life of Psi Upsilon since his initiation as an undergraduate at Columbia.
 He has served for 52 years as a director and for 17 years as President of the Lambda Alumni Association.

 Author of 3 Psi U songs, creator of 11 chapter coats-of-arms, and designer of the Psi U Sesquicentennial Plate and the Psi U Distinguished Alumnus Medal, Brother Eskenazi is a gifted man of diverse talents.
 He has served on our Foundation Board and, after 19 years on the Executive Council, is now an honorary life member.